Women’s players hope NHL steps in to create new league

 Meghan Duggan need only look around sports to get excited about what an NHL-run women’s hockey league might look like.

-“History has told all of us that startup women’s professional leagues thrive and are very successful when working with an existing professional league,” Duggan told The Associated Press on Thursday.
+“History has told all of us that startup women’s professional leagues thrive and are very successful when working with an existing professional league,” Duggan said.
 “That’s definitely something I think that we would be excited about.
 But this is just the first step in getting there.”

-The effective boycott of North America’s only remaining women’s hockey league, the National Women’s Hockey League, sent shockwaves through the sport with a major equipment company advocating for NHL ownership and men’s players and agents voicing their support.
+The effective boycott of North America’s only remaining women’s hockey league, the National Women’s Hockey League, sent shockwaves through the sport.

 “I think they have a better chance of succeeding than some of the men’s unions have,” said Matt DelDuca, a labor and employment attorney with Pepper Hamilton.
 “Strikes have not been very effective in professional sports for players because it’s hard to maintain them long term.
 Women’s professional sports are a little different because of the economics.
 I think there is a tremendous opportunity for them.”

 It’s an opportunity equipment giant Bauer Hockey wants to be a part of.
-Vice president of marketing Mary-Kay Messier released a statement saying the National Hockey League “must be in an ownership position” for any women’s league.
+Vice president of marketing Mary-Kay Messier said the National Hockey League “must be in an ownership position” for any women’s league.

-“I really do believe and we at Bauer believe that that is the only sustainable, viable option for ownership,” Messier said in a phone interview.
-“It will really take a long-term view and the possibility of looking at this from a perspective of not the bottom line immediately but as a necessary step to ensure the future of the game through continued growth and participation inspiring those (future) generations.”
+“I really do believe and we at Bauer believe that that is the only sustainable, viable option for ownership,” Messier said.

-The NHL has given $50,000 annually each to the NWHL and the now-defunct Canadian Women’s Hockey League that recently ceased operations.
-It has invited a handful of top players to participate in its All-Star skills competition.
-When Brianna Decker demonstrated the passing drill and finished with a better time than the winner, CCM Hockey said it would pay her the $25,000 she would’ve gotten as the prize.
+The NHL has given $50,000 annually each to the NWHL and the Canadian Women’s Hockey League that recently shut down .
+It has invited a handful of top players to participate in its All-Star skills competition and invited stakeholders to various meetings.

-University at Buffalo sports law professor Nellie Drew said her children follow the NHL and NWHL and love the game.
-She wonders what happens next.
+University at Buffalo sports law professor Nellie Drew wondered what happens next.

 “The question is going to be whether the economic demand will be there to drive this,” Drew said.
 “Right now in 2019, do the women’s hockey players have the economic leverage to make an effective stand on this position?
 Maybe not.
 But do they have the capacity to drive public sentiment strongly enough that it will make the (NHL) consider it?
 Yeah, I think they do.”